sheisc/COMP9024/Trees/SelfBalancingBST/README.md

 Each node has at most two children, with values smaller than the node on the left and values larger on the right.

-However, in worst case, an unbalanced BST might degerate into a structure that resembles a linked list, with O(n) time complexity in searching.
+However, in worst case, an unbalanced BST might degenerate into a structure that resembles a linked list, with O(n) time complexity in searching.

 Self-balancing trees are introduced to resolve this issue.